cmatts-projects/aws-test-suite-ts/README.md

 * Queue purging

 ## Lambda
-The Lambda examples demonstrate how to handle events from a variety of sources.
+The Lambda samples demonstrate how to handle events from a variety of sources.

 Features:
 * Simple object event handling